RobBrazier/Laravel_Piwik/README.md

 );
 ```

-Then move the config file out of the package, so that it doesn't get replaced when you update, by doing `php artisan vendor:publish --provider="RobBrazier\Piwik\PiwikServiceProvider"`.
+Then move the config file out of the package, so that it doesn't get replaced when you update, by doing `php artisan vendor:publish --provider="RobBrazier\Piwik\PiwikServiceProvider" --tag="config"`.

 Update your packages with `composer update` or install with `composer install`.